cbm80amiga/ST7789_AVR/README.md

 Achieved 7.1Mbps SPI transfer rate (at DIV2/16MHz clock).

-In compatiliblity mode it **should** work with other MCUs, but I didn't test all configuration.
+In compatiliblity mode it **should** work with other MCUs, but I didn't test all configurations.

 For STM32 (BluePill) there is separate optimized version here: https://github.com/cbm80amiga/Arduino_ST7789_STM

-YouTube video:
+## YouTube video: ##

 https://youtu.be/GciLKcWQZK4